sebastiansulinski/dynamic-rows/README.md

 # Dynamic rows
-This plugin allows you to dynamically generate and remove rows containing the html form elements.
+jQuery plugin, which allows you to dynamically append and remove rows containing the html form elements.

 ## Demo